microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Get-EntraBetaServiceAppRoleAssignedTo.md

 This example shows how to get app role assignments for an app or service, granted to users, groups and other service principals.

-- `-ObjectId` parameter specifies the service principal object ID.
+- `-ObjectId` parameter specifies the service principal Id.

 ### Example 2: Get all app role assignments